HPNL/cyber-security-attacks-test/README.md

 ---

-## Remaining Tasks:
+## Remaining Tasks
+#### Network Security Laboratory Development:

-- Add new and up-to-date network security labs.
+- Develop and integrate current, hands-on network security labs to reflect the latest industry threats and best practices.
-- Monitoring:
-    1. dockerize data gathering tools.
-    2. use kubernetes to manage better.
-    3.
+#### Monitoring Infrastructure Enhancements:

+1. **Containerization:** Package data gathering and analysis tools into Docker containers for standardized and portable deployment.
+2. **Orchestration:** Leverage Kubernetes to orchestrate and manage the containerized monitoring services, enhancing scalability and resilience.
+3. **Intrusion Detection:** Deploy a network-based Intrusion Detection System (IDS) to analyze traffic and identify potential threats prior to reaching the server endpoint.
+4. **Firewall Implementation:** Deploy and configure a firewall, establishing a comprehensive rule set to enforce access control policies and protect the network perimeter.
+5. **Targeted Traffic Analysis:** Configure port mirroring (SPAN) on the network switch to isolate and monitor inbound traffic from external sources, filtering out non-relevant network segments.